 With the launch of production of the ID.3 in January 2021 in the Gläserne Manufaktur in Dresden, the former “Centre of Future Mobility” will steadily transform into the “Home of the ID.” over the coming years.

-The central goal: To act as a beacon for Volkswagen in Germany, offering customers, visitors and guests a holistic experience of the ID. family – from initial advice and test drives, to production visits, co-constructing the ID.3 and modern event formats, up to the handover of electric vehicles.
+The central goal is to act as a beacon for Volkswagen in Germany, offering customers, visitors and guests a holistic experience of the ID. family – from initial advice and road tests, to production visits, co-constructing the ID.3 and modern event formats, up to the handover of electric vehicles.
 An additional focus of the strategic realignment is the

-Dresden’s largest public, partially solar-powered e-mobility station is located beside the Transparent Factory and has been in operation since April 2017.
+Dresden’s largest public, partially solar-powered e-mobility station is located next to the Gläserne Manufaktur and has been in operation since April 2017.
 Cooperation has also been agreed between Volkswagen Sachsen and Dresden, the capital of Saxony.
 The objective is to make Dresden a model city for e-mobility and digitalisation.

 In March 2018, the Future Mobility Campus was inaugurated.
 This provides education and training for employees, school classes and, primarily, dealerships.

 Production and new business areas